Legislation, rules and policies

-UTS is committed to the safety and wellbeing of all children who interact with or who may be impacted by University activities.
-The Child Protection Policy sets out the University’s approach to child protection and the requirements for those interacting with children within the University or on its behalf.
+UTS is committed to the safety and wellbeing of all children who interact with or who may be impacted by university activities.
+The Child Protection Policy sets out the university’s approach to child protection and the requirements for those interacting with children within the University or on its behalf.

 All students who participate in professional experience subjects, or internship or associate teacher programs, where work involves direct contact with children under 18, are required to obtain a Working with Children Check clearance from the NSW Children's Guardian.

-Further information is available from UTS: Health.
+Further information on clinical compliance checks, including the Working with Children Check, is available from UTS Health.